Treatment of locoregionally advanced (stage III and IV) head and neck cancer: The oropharynx

-The tumor node metastasis (TNM) staging system of the American Joint Committee on Cancer (AJCC) and the International Union for Cancer Control (UICC) is used to stage oropharyngeal cancer (table 1 and figure 2) .
+The tumor, node, metastasis (TNM) staging system of the American Joint Committee on Cancer (AJCC) and the Union for International Cancer Control (UICC) is used to stage oropharyngeal cancer (figure 2 and table 1 and table 2 and table 3 and table 4) [3,4].
 (See "Overview of the diagnosis and staging of head and neck cancer".)

-The treatment of locally advanced, stage III to IVB (table 1) cancers of the oropharynx will be reviewed here.
+The treatment of locally advanced, stage III to IVB (table 1 and table 2 and table 3 and table 4) cancers of the oropharynx will be reviewed here.
 The treatment of early stage oropharyngeal cancer is discussed separately, as is the management of patients with distant metastases (stage IVC).